uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.3.0 =
+* Fix custom field values coming from parent post in certain contexts.
+Props @chrisneward for catching it!
+* Add post-thumbnail display to output just the featured image of a post.
+Props @pereztroff for the feature request.

 = 3.2.9 =
 * Add querystring parameter to the shortcode to pass custom querystring values to any custom templates.